Ethan13310/Arcade-Interfaces/README.md

 # Events

 In order to comply with all render engines, it's recommended to make your games fully playable (including menus) with the keyboard.
+Indeed, some render engines may not implement joystick or mouse handling.